 - Studies have shown that women play an active and vital role in any society, as they are the major pillars behind the nurturing of both current and future generations.

 - When women are empowered, society have healthier families and an increase in family income which in turn leads to increase in societal revenue and poverty reduction.

 We believe that every woman matters and that the holistic development of women is a key catalyst for bringing about community re-engagement, transformation and poverty alleviation.
-We believe that the journey to ending poverty starts with women.
+We believe that the journey to ending poverty, building strong families and societies starts with women.
 “If you empower a woman, you empower a nation.”

-Our mission is to relieve poverty and foster sustainable development by empowering vulnerable and marginalised women and girls using a holistic approach.
+Our mission is to relieve poverty and foster sustainable development by empowering women and girls using a holistic approach.